cptsubtxt/learn-kubernetes/docs/01-provision.md

 ## Let's use the process and provision with terraform

 As you could see it might be cumbersome to install all the stuff on the machines.
+We will use the steps presented here and will automate the stuff with terraform.